wilderlife/wilderlife.github.io/my-videos.md

 subtitle: Margo Gantner Videos
 ---

-**Why video?:** I believe that video is one of the most powerful ways to tell your story, and every good marketing campaign begins with a great story.
+**Why video?** I believe that video is one of the most powerful ways to tell your story, and every good marketing campaign begins with a great story.

 Today video is so accessible, everyone can do it!
-With phones, tablets, laptops, and tools like [iMovie](https://www.apple.com/ca/imovie/){:target="_blank"}, [Biteable](https://biteable.com){:target="_blank"} or [YouTube editor](https://creatoracademy.youtube.com/page/lesson/editing){:target="_blank"}, nothing is stopping you from shooting that 1 minute video that could go viral.
-According to <a href="https://www.wyzowl.com/video-marketing-statistics-2019/" target="_blank">Wyzowl's study</a> over 68% of today's consumers say a short video would be their preferred way to learn about new products or services.
+With phones, tablets, laptops, and tools like [iMovie](https://www.apple.com/ca/imovie/){:target="_blank"}, [Biteable](https://biteable.com){:target="_blank"} or [YouTube editor](https://creatoracademy.youtube.com/page/lesson/editing){:target="_blank"}, nothing is stopping you from shooting that 1-minute video that could go viral.
+According to <a href="https://www.wyzowl.com/video-marketing-statistics-2019/" target="_blank">Wyzowl's study</a>, over 68% of today's consumers say a short video would be their preferred way to learn about new products or services.

-Here are some amateur videos I've filmed, scripted and edited myself over the past couple of years:
+So, here are some amateur videos I've filmed, scripted and edited myself over the past couple of years:

 [![DockerCon Barcelona 2018 - Highlights](https://i.ibb.co/kD6PCJL/https-i-ytimg-com-vi-ZSg-BCLf-Ml2k-maxresdefault.jpg)](https://www.youtube.com/watch?v=ZSgBCLfMl2k "DockerCon Barcelona 2018"){:target="_blank"}